How Much Paint for a 12x12 Room?

 What Changes This Amount?

-- •Ceiling height: 9-10 ft ceilings need 2-2.5 gallons
+- •Ceiling height: 9 ft ceilings need 2.5 gallons; 10 ft ceilings need 2.5 gallons for two wall coats

-- •Paint type: Flat paint covers more than high-gloss
+- •Paint type: Flat paint covers more (425 sq ft/gal); high-gloss covers less (325 sq ft/gal)

 - •Wall texture: Rough walls absorb 20% more paint